WillCui-/MobileDev/README.md

 There is a sweet-spot in between: A simple react app shell that is easy enough to grok over and which developers can use to put a bunch of pages together and make an app of.
 This is the purpose of **rxshell**.

 The architecture is pretty straightforward.
 In the *pages* folder, create new folders and drop your React components that share a UI in that folder.
 There is a single component called **AppBar** under the *components* folder which builds a drawer-based menu for all your components, routes URLs to your components, and provides for a collapsed and semi-collapsed menu.
 Edit *AppBar.js* and add your components and URLs.
 Simple examples illustrate the process.
 The tristate expanded/semi-collpased/collapsed menu may be a bit complex to grok, but you don't need to understand how it works (hint: React's _clsx()_ API and hiding chevron IconButtons are the main engine).

+Directions: download, open a cmd shell at the root, yarn install, yarn start

 Enjoy!